-With regards.

-Yours Sincerely,

-A.M.
-Malice

-Phone 25291-12"
+With Yours A.M.
+Phone 25291-12" regards.
+Sincerely, Malice

-43. It is a sad reflection on the state of affairs then at Rawalpindi, prevailing though in view what we have said in the Main Report his can only be now a side light --, that at this critical juncture the Commander could not immediately get through telephone to Chief the the on
+43. It is a sad reflection on the state of affairs then at Rawalpindi, prevailing though in view of what we have said in the Main Report his can only be now a side light --, that at this critical juncture the Commander could not immediately get through telephone to Chief the the of on

 Staff, muchless the President.
-The only person to whom could speak immediately he Brigadier Janjua who, however, confirmed that the signal was meant to be unclassified.
+The only person to whom could speak immediatelv he was Brigadier Janjua who, however, confirmed that the signal was meant to be unclassified.
 Not until about noon could the Commander speak even to the Chief of the General Staff who apparently did not even know what orders were being talked about.
 It does not seem that at any time the Commander could speak to the President himself and the highest hat he could reach was only the Chief of Staff and that not until the evening of the 14th and the Chief of Staff, according to General Niazi, merely sad "act accordingly" and the Air Commander-in-Chief, Ali Marshall M. Rahim Khan also insisted that the President's order be obeyed.